royanger/heroesbot/README.md

 ### Config

 You will need to create a `configs/bot.config.json` file and include details from the `configs/bot.config.sample.json` file.
+The `bot.config.sample.json` contains notes on what each field is for.
+Please consult that for more information.

 ### Events